Type 1 Diabetes

 Type 1 diabetes and complications

-Type 1 diabetes is a serious condition which can lead to complications including:
+Type 1 diabetes is a serious condition which can carry a significant risk of both short term and long term complications.

 Whilst the list of complications is a scary prospect, the chances of developing these can be significantly reduced by maintaining good control of your blood glucose levels and ensuring you attend all your diabetic complication screening appointments.